PARAGLIDING SIV COURSE

 Before the SIV course, you will receive access to the Flying Karlis coaching platform.
 This platform will provide you with the necessary knowledge for the course, ranging from site and safety briefing to explaining the fundamentals, roll and pitch control, rotations, and the mental aspects of learning under stressful situations.
 This pre-course preparation will save us a lot of time on the first day.

 Learning new things takes time, and by having months to go through the information at your own pace, it will be much easier for you during the course.
 It is easier to recall information that you already know compared to learning it on the same day.
-This pre-course material will be sent to you months ahead of the course, allowing you ample time to understand it thoroughly.
+This pre-course material will be sent to you the moment you complete the registration for the course, allowing you ample time to understand it thoroughly.

 Our SIV courses are based on Four Fundamental principles—these are the cornerstones of becoming an experienced pilot.
 The great thing about these principles is that you can master them without attempting high-intensity maneuvers.
 If you’re not ready for stalls, back flying, or nose-down spirals, that’s perfectly fine—we can still work on many valuable skills together.